-Sustainable travel is on the rise.
-Discover what’s driving the eco-tourism boom, and find out how to make your property more environmentally friendly – and still increase your revenue.
+Sustainable tourism is on the rise.
+Discover what’s driving the eco-tourism boom, and find out how to make your property more environmentally focused for the eco-friendly traveller– and still increase your revenue.

 Thinking green, choosing eco-friendly, travelling sustainably.
 Whichever term you use, the growing importance of environmental tourism can’t be ignored.
 In this blog post, we follow up on a recent Booking.com report that shows how you can earn more by being more environmentally focused, and suggest practical ways you can appeal to eco-tourists.